Edin-Durak/admin-react/README.md

 - Responsive sidebar navigation
 - Dynamic content rendering based on selected section
-- CRUD operations for "BrojSJ" entries
+- CRUD operations for "BrojSJ" and "VrstaSJ" entries
 - Form validation using Formik and Yup
 - Bootstrap styling for a clean, modern UI